It’s our 100th article! Well, it was until I rearranged things on Dec 05 2022 and now it’s 93rd.

 Album: Yuuki Yuuna wa Yuusha de Aru: Dai Mankai no Shou OST (2021)

 This song is the ending song from the final/4th season (some say 3rd season) of one of my favourite shows, Yuki Yuna is a Hero.
-Or was, if it’s now over.
+Or was, since it’s now over.
 This is the franchise where the name of the blog, Yuusha Nikki, is inspired from — It translates to Hero Diary, a thing that they keep in the show (you can even see it in the fan video below), even though the actual name of the diary they keep is a little different.
 Got to keep the copyright and search engine bots at bay.

 It aired in Fall 2021, and was my favourite song from the season despite a number of strong songs in other shows too.
 It is a slow ballad, mournful and lonely and sad and yet hopeful at the same time in a way that really moved me.
 While not a particularly good translation, some English lyrics can be found here (local).
 The best part of the song is the chorus, which goes maware, maware, or spin, spin… I can feel my spirit spinning around in slow circles as well as she dances, slowly ascending up into the cloudy sky.
 But the tone and way it’s sung conveys a bit more than what those above translated lyrics portray, due to the difficulty in translating the word maware (local) — there’s also a sense of perserverence and to keep on pushing on toward your desired reward even as one day turns into another — that is why the English translation of the title is Beyond the Horizon — that was hopelessly lost by the translator.